 And yet many in less developed countries, as well as the homeless in our own country, would consider a twelve by twelve dwelling place to be a luxury.

 If you’re intrigued by the challenge to live better, not necessarily well, then click on the book’s title wherever you see it linked in this post.
-You’ll be taken to the page where it’s featured.
-Add it to your cart to start the order process.

 Have you considered living a bare bones kind of life?
 What would you miss most?
 How would you provide a good share of your own food and water?